aloha-fim/kam_second/README.md

 ```
 - First, I tried to hack the embeddings with Langchain.
-- However, recommendations were sparse and even unavailable with the LLM.
+- However, recommendations were sparse and even unavailable from the LLM.
 ```

 ![alt text](./kam/static/assets/images/recommend_azure.jpg)

 ```
 - Then I made improvements using Azure AI.
-- I took in advice from the Microsoft RAGHack sessions such how adding markdowns to csv
+- I took in advice from the Microsoft RAGHack livestreams such how adding markdowns to csv
-can have an affect with LLM's and learned the limitations of my app to make future improvements
+can have an affect with LLM's and learned the limitations of my app to make future improvements.
-such as how Flask does not the async functionality of FastAPI for faster processing.
+I am now aware Flask does not the async functionality of FastAPI for faster processing of LLM.
+I understand the importance of providing sources to LLM results and have them
+in my dataset.

 ```